schooltool-project/schooltool-book/source/admin-passwd.rst

    .. image:: images/admin-passwd-1.png

-Next you should change the manager password.
+Next you should change the "Default Manager"'s password.
 First click on **Home** at the top of the screen:

    .. image:: images/admin-passwd-2.png